An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Olympic Skeet

-• Description: A variation of skeet shooting adhering to Olympic standards.
+• What is it?
+A variation of skeet shooting adhering to Olympic standards.

 • Goal / Objective: Hit flying clay targets in a specific sequence.